AdobeDocs/experience-manager-65.en/help/sites-administering/aem-livefyre-recipes.md

 The Livefyre Adobe Experience Manager Package is available for AEM 6.1, 6.2SP1, 6.3, ,6.4 and 6.4 SP1.
 AEM 5.x and 6.0 are not supported.
 For detailed instructions, see [Integrating with Livefyre](https://helpx.adobe.com/experience-manager/6-4/sites/administering/using/livefyre.html).

 Reviews Component is not a supported component for AEM 6.1.
-Please check the [AEM support matrix for all Livefyre Apps](https://helpx.adobe.com/experience-manager/6-3/sites/administering/using/livefyre.html#AEMSupportMatrixforLivefyreApps).
+Check the [AEM support matrix for all Livefyre Apps](https://helpx.adobe.com/experience-manager/6-3/sites/administering/using/livefyre.html#AEMSupportMatrixforLivefyreApps).

 ### Traditional Implementation (for customized AEM components) {#traditional-implementation-for-customized-aem-components-2}